 Individual Services

 Individual services involve one-on-one meetings between an athlete and a sport psychology consultant (SPC).
-The length of time in sport psychological training can vary and largely depends on the athlete’s goals.
-The Mindfulness-Acceptance-Commitment (MAC) protocol consists of approximately seven sessions of broad mental-skills training and is typically used for most athletes seeking to improve their mental performance in sport.
+The length of time in sport psychological training varies and largely depends on the athlete’s goals.
+The Mindfulness-Acceptance-Commitment (MAC) protocol consists of about seven sessions of broad mental-skills training and is typically used for most athletes seeking to improve their mental performance in sport.
 However, athletes may choose to schedule one to two sessions that focus on specific skill development (e.g., confidence, relaxation, developing a mental warm-up).
 Student-athletes seek these services with a variety of goals and/or areas of development in mind.
-Some may simply want to increase their mental toughness during sport, decrease the effect of negative self-talk, and improve their ability to reach a flow state (“Get into the Zone”).
+Some simply want to increase their mental toughness during sport, decrease the effect of negative self-talk, and improve their ability to reach a flow state (“Get into the Zone”).
 Other athletes may be experiencing barriers to performance such as anxiety, difficulties adjusting to a new team, a lack of confidence, concerns regarding motivation, or difficulties related to injury.
 These services are available to all SLU student-athletes.

 Biofeedback Training